Constellation-Labs/documentation-hub/validate/setup-guides/aws/sg.md

 ---

 #### WAY TO GO!
 You are done.
-We can now move on to access our Node!
+We can now move on to access our node!